Organizers cancel Farm-City Breakfast

 “This is always the ideal time because it’s always before they get into the fields for spring planting,” Hayden said.
 “Once they get into the fields, they’re gone.”

-The Chamber and the KFB are now focusing on the 2022 Farm-City Breakfast when it's more probable that enough of the population will have received the COVD-19 vaccine.
+The Chamber and the KFB are now focusing on the 2022 Farm-City Breakfast when it’s more probable that enough of the population will have received the COVID-19 vaccine.

-“They're working on the vaccines now … and hopefully by this time next year they’ve gotten most of the people vaccinated, and people will feel a little more comfortable,” she said.
+“They’re working on the vaccines now … and hopefully by this time next year they will have gotten most of the people vaccinated, and people will feel a little more comfortable,” she said.

 (0) comments